Alexa Dellanos Accentuates Her Ample Bust In Unzipped Red Bikini With Thong Bottoms

 The model is no stranger to showing off her enviable curves in her online snaps.
 She's often seen sporting teeny bathing suits, skintight dresses, racy lingerie, and more.

-As previously reported by The Inquisitr, Alexa recently got the pulses of her followers racing when she opted for a form-fitting black bikini that hugged her in all the right places.
+As previously reported by The Inquisitr, Alexa recently got the pulses of her followers racing when she opted for a formfitting black bikini which hugged her in all the right places.
 To date, that post has raked in more than 72,000 likes and over 1,000 comments.